knobs-dials/catprinter/README.md

 # What

 This prints images and text to a cat-shaped printer.
-- lets you input text field (will render that text)
+- lets you input text (will render that text as image with a font first)
 - lets you input images - plus zoom, brightness, contast, and rotation options

 ![what it looks like](what.jpg)